KDAB/KDDockWidgets/README.md

 shouldn't depend on them.
 Private API is only exposed so more advanced users can override, for example `paintEvent()`, and not so they can change internal business logic.

-We don't promiss or test binary compatibility.
+We don't promise or test binary compatibility.
 It's advised that you recompile your application whenever updating KDDW.